dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/resource-image-scaling.md

   1. Use one of the special cases above.
   2. Read the image header from disk, recreate the dimension deriving, fitting, and sampling logic described in this document, and use that to generate a pair of requested dimensions which match the eventual image dimensions.
-  3. Use the requested dimensions it really wants to but then read the image header from disk, recreate the dimension deriving, fitting, and sampling logic described in this document, and set the size of an `ImageActor` to that size explicitly rather than relying on the *natural size* of the image.
+  3. Use the requested dimensions it really wants to but then read the image header from disk, recreate the dimension deriving, fitting, and sampling logic described in this document, and set the size of an `ImageView` to that size explicitly rather than relying on the *natural size* of the image.